juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [MYORDERS PAGE: LIST OF ORDERS]()

-The My Orders page is going to wrap all of the orders.
-We are iterating over the `ordersList` rendering a clickable `OrdersCard` component, each order will directionate the user to a `MyOrder` page will the specific order selected.
+The My Orders page is going to wrap all the orders.
+We are iterating over the `ordersList`, rendering a clickable `OrderCard` component.
+Each order will direct the user to a `MyOrder` page with the specific order selected.

 MyOrders: